bet-no-loss/bet-no-loss/doc/tests_explication.md

     - [ ] `approve` Checks that allowance is working ok

 ## `test/betoracle.test.js`
-All tests in this suite benefit from a `beforeEach` that instantiates  `BetOracle`
+All tests in this suite benefit from a `beforeEach` that instantiates  `BetOracle` before each test run.

 - `Adding Events`
     - [x] `can addSportEvent if OWNER` makes sure only the contract's creator (aka. owner) can add a new event and when doing so emits a `SportEventAdded` event.
     - [x] `cannot addSportEvent if NOT owner` makes sure the transaction reverts when a non owner address attempts to add a new event (due to OpenZeppelin `Ownable` access protection).
 In this case the error is `Ownable: caller is not the owner`.